 Storing coffee in the refrigerator or freezer

-Although many people choose to keep ground coffee in the refrigerator or freezer with the intent of preserving freshness, this is actually counterproductive.
+Although many people choose to keep ground coffee in the refrigerator or freezer with the intent of preserving freshness, throwing your coffee bag in there is counterproductive.
 Both the refrigerator and the freezer are humid environments that produce a lot of moisture.
 Think about the condensation that builds up inside of plastic containers in your refrigerator, or the frost that collects on the outside of packages in the freezer.

 All this moisture is exactly what you want to avoid in order to keep your coffee grounds fresh and flavorful.
-While it is important to keep coffee grounds in a cool and dark place, a vacuum-sealed container in a cabinet is a better option for long-term freshness.
+While it is important to keep coffee grounds in a cool and dark place, a cabinet is a better option.

 Keepin’ it fresh